 I use materials such as seeds, leaves and clay as symbols for truth/healing which I connect to the human condition.
-Nature becomes a collaborator as drying leaves curl or cut plants callous showing the passing of time.
-Re-creating images, objects and memories allow me to look deeper at their significance to the “what” and “why” of Americanness, and to express a connectivity with Nature.
+Nature becomes a collaborator as drying leaves curl, cut plants callous, and gravity grounds sediment showing the passing of time.
+Re-creating images, objects and memories allow me to look deeper at their significance, to investigate the “what” and “why” of Americanness, and to express a connectivity with Nature.